How to Make Dried Apple Rings in the Oven

 - 2 apples

-- Juice the lemon and combine the juice in a bowl with an equal amount of water.
+- Juice the lemon and combine the juice in a bowl with an equal amount of water.1 lemon

 - Core the apples.
-Using a mandoline (careful of your fingers!) or a sharp knife, cut rings about 2mm (<1/8") thick.
+Using a mandoline (careful of your fingers!) or a sharp knife, cut rings about 2mm (about ⅛ inch) thick.2 apples

 - One by one, dunk both sides of the apple slices into the lemon juice and place on a baking sheet lined with parchment paper or a silicone mat.
 You can crowd the apple slices but do not overlap them.

-- If you have a dehydrator setting on your oven, bake at 175°F for 2 or so hours, longer if you want the rings to be crispy.
+- Using the dehydrator setting on your oven if you have one, bake at 175°F for 2 or more hours, longer if you want the apple rings to be crispy.
 Flip them over after about an hour.

-If you make these dried apple rings, please comment here and/or share a pic on Instagram!
+If you make these dried apple rings, please leave a comment or rating here.